 Tomb dimensions in metres: length 2.24. width 1.07. height 1.60.

 The saddle, helm and shield, which were part of his funeral 'achievements', were for many centuries kept in the chantry or displayed on the wooden beam above, but were restored and removed for better preservation to the Abbey Museum in 1972.
 This saddle is the earliest surviving example of a new light-weight type, originally covered with blue velvet.
 The lime wood shield has a small section of crimson velvet remaining on the inner side, showing the arms of Navarre (Joan of Navarre was his stepmother, so this shield may have belonged to Henry IV).
-The front of the shield had been painted with the arms of France and England.
+The front of the shield had been painted with the arms of France and England and faint traces of blue paint still remain.
 The five-section domed helm, about sixteen inches high, with an applied decorated band of copper alloy round the bottom edge, is a tilting (jousting) helm so would not have been worn in battle.
 This weighs 7.3kg.

 A finely balanced 15th century sword with a cross of St George in the pommel, found in the Abbey triforium in 1869, was thought for many years to be part of this funeral armour .
 Recent research shows this to be a sword later than the time of Henry V, possibly from Henry VII's time.